 Delhi vs Mumbai: where is the night life better?

 Both cities have all sorts of fantastic lounges and dance clubs, but Mumbai has an energy that Delhi cannot match.
-Things don’t really get going until 11 pm in either city, and carry on until 4 am.
+Things don’t really get going until 11 pm in either city, and carry on until 4 am or even later.
 While Delhi has beautiful outdoor clubs with views of historic monuments, Mumbai has clubs with views of the ocean and glittering skyline.

 Mumbai vs Delhi: which is cheaper?